I want to share how the Good News of the Injil became meaningful to me. I think this will allow you to better understand the articles in this website.

 All share a common destiny—the righteous and the wicked, the good and the bad, the clean and the unclean, those who offer sacrifices and those who do not.
 As it is with the good man, so with the sinner; as it is with those who take oaths, so with those who are afraid to take them.
 This is the evil in everything that happens under the sun: The same destiny overtakes all. … they join the dead.
 Anyone who is among the living has hope—even a live dog is better off than a dead lion!
 For the living know that they will die, but the dead know nothing; they have no further reward, and even the memory of them is forgotten.
 (Ecclesiastes 9:2-5)

 I had been raised in a religious family and had lived in Algeria, itself a religious country.
 Could religion be the answer?
-The problem was that I had ‘inside’ experience of religion and it was not always positive.
-I think for many of us, religion can be superficial – only dealing with outward ceremony – but not touching our heart.
+But I found that religion was often superficial – only dealing with outward ceremony – but not touching our heart.
 How many religious observances like prayer and going to church (or the mosque) must one do to earn enough ‘merit’ with God?
 Trying to live a religiously moral life was very tiring, who had the strength to constantly avoid sin?
 How much was I supposed to avoid?
 What did God really expect of me?
 Religious obligations could be burdensome.

 And really, if God is in charge why is He doing such a bad job?
 I asked myself.
 It does not take much looking around to see the injustice, corruption and oppression happening in the world.
 And this is not just a recent turn of events since Suleiman also noticed it 3000 years ago.
 He said: